ooexiaoo/onlinegarden/src/site/notes/🌍 Areas/📧 Personal Notes/30 Days No YouTube Challenge.md

 >[!success] 01-01-2024

 I was looking into hydroponic systems that can be made for home, So watched a few videos on that topic.

+### Day 30
+>[!success] 11-01-2024

+After a while, I did forget about YouTube, and it was pretty awesome to know that I can just stop watching if I want to.
+I have a lot more control over the things I'm consuming now.
+Going forward, I don't think I'll just stop watch YouTube completely because for me, it's a good source of inspiration.
+I get a lot of information and overall it's good for me, only if I'm in control.
+And after not using it for 30 days, I think I have a good idea of how I should use YouTube overall.